DiegoJunges/DiegoJunges/README.md

 - 💬 Ask me about anything, I am happy to help;

-- 🏆 My favorite challenge is learn something new everyday;
+- 🏆 My favorite challenge is learn something new everyday(ps: currently studying about 10 hours/day);

 ### Where to find me: